16cconway/proj1/README.md

 * `proj1.stack`
   * Developer created object of stack to represent the stack data structure
 * `proj1.get_count`
-  * Developer created module to get the counts for number of operators and operand of given string
+  * Developer created module to get the counts for number of operators and number of operands of given string
 * `typing`
   * Module used to specifcy type hints of TextIO for conversion function
 * `time`
-  * Module used for run time metrics for later analysis
+  * Module used to calculate run time metrics for later analysis
 * `proj1.runtime_metric`
   * Developer created object used to determine size of an input and duration of the solution